-What is Ransomware and 15 Easy Steps To Keep Your System Protected [Updated]
+What is Ransomware – 15 Easy Steps To Protect Your System [Updated 2020]

 Did you know what ransomware can do besides encrypting your data?

 May 12th 2017 saw the biggest ever cyber attack in Internet history (yes, bigger than the Dyn DDoS).
 A ransomware named WannaCry stormed through the web, with the damage epicenter being in Europe.